Gratitude Beyond Circumstances: Lessons from a Yoga Class That Didn’t Go Perfectly

 There are so many ways that a gratitude themed yoga class can look.
 This year, I decided to look at gratitude through the lens of evolution.
 It isn't about having gratitude for our circumstances.
 If that's the case, gratitude leaves the minute our circumstances go the wrong way.
 It's about having gratitude in spite of our circumstances.
 The intention for this class was to reflect on how far we've come, what we've been through and how we've grown.
 The idea is that we tap into gratitude for our own journey and the growth it's brought.

 Vanessa, part of our teaching staff, was there with her daughter, Ana.
-My daughters were coming from Philadelphia to help out, and they brought thier boyfriends with them.
+My daughters were in from out of town to help out, and they brought thier boyfriends with them.
 I was teaching, and my husband was taking the class.
 This was our crew:

 Vanessa got some really nice BTS clips to give you an idea of what our preparation looked like.